 Chef Angela LaPick invites students to learn to make fabulous yet practical dishes, then join her for lunch.
-“Learn & Lunch” classes are 3 hours, and incorporate step-by-step demonstration, including tips on sourcing the best ingredients in the area, and which tools are right for which dishes.
-The group will then gather to dine on the freshly-prepared dishes.
+“Learn & Lunch” classes are 3 hours, and incorporate step-by-step demonstration, including tips on sourcing the best ingredients in the area, how to best manage your time in the kitchen, and which tools are right for which dishes.
+Dishes selected are authentic, flavorful, and taste like you spent all day in the kitchen (but you didn’t).
+The group will then gather for the last 1/2 hour to dine on the freshly-prepared dishes.
 Students will receive a handout detailing recipes covered in class.

 Instructor and Certified Home Chef Paula Nusslein obtained her professional training through various cooking schools on the West Coast, including the California Culinary Institute.
 After completing one year of professional training and an internship to become a cooking instructor, she then worked for “HomeChef,” a San Francisco-based cooking school and kitchen store designed for the home chef.
 In a professional cooking school environment, Paula led students in cooking workshops and classes, as well as through a “Cooking Essentials” series, focusing on bringing both culinary techniques and food preparation skills to those cooking at home.
 Paula, a 14-year Darien resident, now brings her version of Cooking Essentials to us.